Sony RX100 III vs Fujifilm X-T3

 Review summary: Sony RX100 III vs Fujifilm X-T3

 So how do things add up?
 Which of the two cameras – the Sony RX100 III or the Fujifilm X-T3 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Cyber-shot DSC-RX100 III: